UnderwaterOwlbear/underwaterowlbear.github.io/Pages/bb.md

 ### Experience & Advancement

 Pick a class.
-Start at 1st level with 0 experience points (XP), d6 maximum HP, and 3d6x10 silver pieces (sp).
-Gain 1 XP for every coin spent on carousing, partying, donating, gambling, or other pursuits without material reward.
+Start at 1st level with 0 experience points (XP), d6 maximum HP, and 3d6 silver pieces (sp).
+Gain 1 XP for every sp spent on carousing, partying, donating, gambling, or other pursuits without material reward.
 Slaying monsters may award XP as well, but this is significantly more dangerous and less rewarding than stealing treasure.

 When a character gains a level, reroll all of their HD.
 If the total of the results is greater than their current maximum HP, the total becomes their new maximum HP.